 The area surrounding Suzhou is full of atmospheric water towns that make for a great day trip.
 We recommend Tongli Water Town or Zhouzhuang Water Town; while popular, these canal towns have not been over-commercialized and still retain their old-world charm.

 Suzhou can easily be enjoyed via a day trip from Shanghai or Hangzhou, and you will be able to cover most of the city’s top sights in one day.
-If you would like to explore Suzhou’s attractions in more depth or at a more leisurely pace, 2 to 3 days would be ideal.
-If you are planning a trip to Suzhou, please check out the popular sights and activities here and our suggested itineraries here, or you can simply ask us to customize an itinerary for you.
+If you are planning a trip to Suzhou, please check out the popular sights and activities here and our suggested itineraries here, or you can simply ask us to customize a vacation package for you.

 Suzhou dishes are typical of Jiangsu cuisine, one of the eight major culinary traditions of China, and feature seafood as a primary ingredient.
 Suzhou in particular is known for its fish dishes, chief among them squirrel-shaped Mandarin Fish.
 The meat of the fish is prepared so that it protrudes outwards in what looks like a bunch of bushy squirrel tails, hence its name.
 The fish is deep-fried and doused in a delicious sweet and sour sauce that makes this local delicacy a particularly tasty treat, despite its somewhat unusual appearance.
 Other common dishes include crab, steamed white fish, fengzhen noodles, and shelled fresh shrimp.